micro-ROS/benchmarking_shadow-builder/tutorial/01_create_plugin_time/README.md

 }
 ```

-A protected vector,from the IPlugin, class needs to be appended for each listener this plugin will be
+The protected vector _iclVect_ from the **IPlugin** class needs to be appended with each listener, which will be
-supporting and implement.
+supported and implemented in the plugin.

 ## Compilation files

-The compilation file will be the CMakeLists.txt at the root of the plugin
+The compilation file will be the _CMakeLists.txt_ located in the root  folder of the plugin.
 It shall look like the following:

 ```cmake